thoughtbot/design-sprint/3-Converge/README.md

 #### [Assumption / Test Table](../Exercises/assumptions.md)

-Review all of the Assumptions that have been collected over the couse of the sprint.
+Review all of the Assumptions that have been collected over the course of the sprint.
 Decide a plan to test them and decide how to determine from the test if it is valid or not.